Toloka/docs/en/guide/_includes/toloka-requester-source/id-toloka-requester-source/float.md

-[*float]: Data type for the floating-point numbers usage.
+Data type for the floating-point numbers usage.
 The separator of fractional and integer parts is `.`.